smallsco/macstodon/README.md

 	Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/605.1.15 (KHTML, like Gecko) Version/16.2 Safari/605.1.15
 	```
 * You will need to use **http** instead of **https** in the server URL for Macstodon.
 This is a limitation of the *urllib* library in MacPython 1.5.2.
-* Performance of parsing large JSON responses is *terrible*.
-I'm sorry, I don't know how to fix this.
-If it looks like Macstodon has hung during the "Parsing Response" stage of a progress bar, it probably hasn't, it's just taking it's sweet time.
-Go make a coffee and come back :)
 * There is no support for Unicode whatsoever, and there never will be.
 Toots or usernames with emojis and special characters in them will look funny.
-* There is no PowerPC build available because the MacPython 1.5.2 builder for PPC isn't respecting the runtime preferences that I have configured.
-This is *probably* a bug in this particular version of MacPython, and is *probably* fixed in later versions - which aren't 68K compatible.
-So if you really, really want a PPC version of this, you can try building it with MacPython 2.2 or 2.3 - I haven't tested this, though, and don't know if it will work without code changes.
 * If Macstodon actually crashes or unexpectedly quits while loading data from the server, try allocating more memory to it using the Get Info screen in the Finder.
 * If the `Timeline` window is closed, you can't get it back and will have to quit Macstodon from the File menu and relaunch it.
 * If images (avatars) fail to load, but the rest of the app seems to be working just fine, this means you need to give Macstodon more memory.
 Allocating more memory to it using the Get Info screen in the Finder will resolve this issue (you should also remove the image cache, see below)